Wei Zhang (mathematician)

 Wei Zhang (张伟; born 1981) is a Chinese mathematician specializing in number theory.
-He is currently a Professor of Mathematics at the Massachusetts Institute of Technology.
+He is a professor of mathematics at the Massachusetts Institute of Technology.

-Education
+Early life and education

 Zhang grew up in Sichuan province and attended Chengdu No.7 High School.
-He earned his B.S. in Mathematics from Peking University in 2004 and his Ph.D. from Columbia University in 2009 under the supervision of Shou-Wu Zhang.
+He graduated from Peking University with a Bachelor of Science in mathematics in 2004 and earned his Ph.D. from Columbia University in 2009 under the supervision of Shou-Wu Zhang.

 Career

 Zhang was a postdoctoral researcher and Benjamin Peirce Fellow at Harvard University from 2009 to 2011.
 He was a member of the mathematics faculty at Columbia University from 2011 to 2017, initially as an assistant professor before becoming a full professor in 2015.
 He has been a full professor at the Massachusetts Institute of Technology since 2017.

 Work

 His collaborations with Zhiwei Yun, Xinyi Yuan and Xinwen Zhu have received attention in publications such as Quanta Magazine and Business Insider.
 In particular, his work with Zhiwei Yun on the Taylor expansion of L-functions is "already being hailed as one of the most exciting breakthroughs in an important area of number theory in the last 30 years."

 Zhang has also made substantial contributions to the global Gan–Gross–Prasad conjecture.